TylerDodds/VolumetricCloudsTutorial/Assets/VolumetricCloudsTutorial/Raymarching/Raymarching.md

 base step size; if it is smaller, we can take vary large multiples of that step size without worrying that we will completely skip over any regions of positive density.
-With some fine tuning, we can save around a factor of two in execution time, with no perceptible visual changes.
+With some fine tuning, we can lower the execution time at the higher quality levels, with no perceptible visual changes.
+For the lower quality levels, where step sizes are large, savings may be minimal or negative.
+Finally, the higher the amount of cloud coverage, the less helpful adaptive steps will be, since we rely on multiple steps' worth of savings in-between regions of non-zero cloud density.

 ### RaymarchTransmittanceAndIntegratedIntensityAndDepth